ivaramme/Bitacora/README.md

 #### Anti-Patterns:
 - Set-then-Get is considered an **anti-pattern**.
 When a set instruction is received, it is sent immediately to the log to make sure it gets distributed to all listening nodes, including the one that received the 'set' instruction.
 This means that data won't be immediately available.
 At the same time, when you set you already have the data so there's no need to perform such operation.

-# Running:
+# Executing:

-Assuming you have a Zookeper and Kafka Cluster, try `mvn clean package` and execute the jar file in different servers by using: `java -jar target/Streaming-1.0-SNAPSHOT-jar-with-dependencies.jar`
+Assuming you have a Zookeper and Kafka Cluster, try `mvn clean package` and execute the jar file in different servers by using: `java -jar target/bitacora-1.0-SNAPSHOT-jar-with-dependencies.jar`.
+Also there's an option to run it as a docker container, see below.

 # System Environment Variables (not java variables):